deepset-ai/haystack/docs/_src/api/api/reader.md

 **Arguments**:

-- `question`: Question string
+- `query`: Query string
 - `documents`: List of Document in which to search for the answer
 - `top_k`: The maximum number of answers to return

 **Returns**:

-Dict containing question and answers
+Dict containing query and answers

 <a name="farm.FARMReader.eval_on_file"></a>
 #### eval\_on\_file